MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 ## Before you start

+Your lab environment must include the following:

+- Git 2.48 or later
+- Either .NET or Python:

+    -  **.NET SDK 9.0** or later with Visual Studio Code with the **C# Dev Kit** extension.
-Your lab environment must include the following: Git 2.48 or later, .NET SDK 9.0 or later, Visual Studio Code with the C# Dev Kit extension, and access to a GitHub account with GitHub Copilot enabled.
+    - **Python 3.10** or later with Visual Studio Code with the **Python** extension

+- Access to a GitHub account with GitHub Copilot enabled.

 If you're using a local PC as a lab environment for this exercise: